giftthedeveloper/wc-lite/README.md

 # wc-lite
-A simple and concise version of the unix 'wc' command
+A simple and concise version of the unix 'wc' command. wc stands for word count. g stands for gift.

-Try:
+In your python shell, try:

-ccwc -c filename.txt outputs the numbe of bytes in your file
+gwc -c filename.txt outputs the number of bytes in your file gwc -l filename.txt outputs the number of lines in your file